dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-mesh/mesh-2-structures.md

 Adopting the dbt Mesh pattern is not a one-size-fits-all process.
 In fact, it's the opposite!
 It's about customizing your project structure to fit _your_ team and _your_ data.
 Now we can mold our organizational knowledge graph to our organizational people graph, bringing people and data closer together rather than compromising one for the other.

-While there is not a single best way to implement this pattern, there are some common decisions points that will be helpful for you to consider.
+While there is not a single best way to implement this pattern, there are some common decision points that will be helpful for you to consider.

-At a high level you’ll need to decide:
+At a high level, you’ll need to decide:

-- Where to draw the lines between your dbt Projects -- ie how do you determine where to split your DAG and which models go in which project?
+- Where to draw the lines between your dbt Projects -- i.e. how do you determine where to split your DAG and which models go in which project?
 - How to manage your code -- do you want multiple dbt Projects living in the same repository (mono-repo) or do you want to have multiple repos with one repo per project?

 ## Define your project interfaces by splitting your DAG